Vicky1701/InterviewQuestions/CodingProblemsConcepts/Basic/CoreJava.md

 9. **Check if a string contains only digits**
 10. **Find the longest common prefix among a set of strings**

+Check if a String is a Rotation of Another (e.g., "ABCD" and "CDAB" -> true)

+Find all Permutations of a String (e.g., "ABC" -> [ABC, ACB, BAC, BCA, CBA, CAB])

+Find the Longest Palindromic Substring (e.g., "babad" -> "bab")

+Implement atoi (String to Integer) (Handle overflow, whitespace, signs)

+Minimum Window Substring (Find smallest substring in s containing all chars of t)

+Group Anagrams (Group words from a list that are anagrams of each other)

+Valid Parentheses (Check if a string of brackets ()[]{} is balanced)

+Longest Repeating Character Replacement (Find longest substring after replacing k chars)

+Decode String (Decode patterns like "3[a2[c]]" to "accaccacc")

+Most Common Word (Find most frequent word, ignoring case, punctuation, and banned words)

 ---

 ## 2. Array Problems (10)